Historians: No, to removing Jefferson, Washington monuments. Yes, to contextualizing them.

 “So this week, it’s Robert E. Lee, I noticed that Stonewall Jackson’s coming down.
 I wonder, is it George Washington next week?
 And is it Thomas Jefferson the week after?" he said in 2017, in response to the unrest in Charlottesville.
 “You know, you really do have to ask yourself, where does it stop?”

-The Washington Monument was first proposed a few days after the death of the George Washington in 1799, though construction didn’t begin for nearly 50 years.
+The Washington Monument was first proposed a few days after the death of George Washington in 1799, though construction didn’t begin for nearly 50 years.
 At first privately funded, the original design included a rotunda and a huge statue of Washington standing in a chariot pulled by horses.
-But it had to be scaled back due to a lack of donations.
+But it had to be scaled back because of a lack of donations.

 Funding ran out anyway, and the obelisk stood at 176 feet for years.
 Finally, in 1876, Congress approved spending to finish the 555-foot monument to celebrate the nation’s Centennial.

 Even at the time of its groundbreaking, there were calls to “contextualize” it.
 An abolitionist newspaper sarcastically asked if any of Washington’s old slaves “will be there to assist in the ceremony?”
-And indeed, the labor of enslaved people was used in its construction, according to the National Museum of African American History & Culture.
+And, indeed, the labor of enslaved people was used in its construction, according to the National Museum of African American History & Culture.

 In recent years, both Mount Vernon and Monticello, the historic homes of Washington and Jefferson, have added information about the enslaved people who labored there, though the information is not always greeted with enthusiasm by visitors.